basho-labs/docker-images/riak/README.md

     $ docker-compose scale member=4

 The above will scale the cluster to 5 total nodes (1 coordinator + 4 members).
-If you refresh [the OPS page in Riak Explorer](http://localhost:8098/admin/#/cluster/default/ops) you should see the new nodes (they'll be using the Docker internal IPs which are 172.18.0.X).
+If you refresh [the OPS page in Riak Explorer](http://localhost:8098/admin/#/cluster/default/ops) you should see the new nodes (they'll be using the Docker internal IPs which are something like 172.22.0.X; it will vary depending on the docker network in use).

 ### Volumes for data